 Adopting an exercise routine

-Exercising your joints can reduce stiffness and pain by increasing your range of motion and your strength.
-Consider the following low-impact workouts:
+Exercising your joints can lower stiffness and pain by increasing your range of motion and your strength.
+Consider the following low impact workouts:

 Managing your anxiety

-Dactylitis can cause considerable pain and can impact your daily routine.
-There are many arthritis treatments available to help you manage uncomfortable and painful swelling.
+Dactylitis can cause considerable pain and can affect your daily routine.
+However, there are many arthritis treatments available to help you manage the uncomfortable and painful swelling.

-There is no cure for most forms of arthritis but with proper treatment, symptoms may become more manageable.
+There’s no cure for most forms of arthritis, but with proper treatment, symptoms may become more manageable.